 The workspace, computer, and email and Internet access system of Fund Personnel are the sole properties of the Fund.
 Electronic communication should be for Fund-related purposes.
-Occasional or incidental personal use is permitted, as long as uses do not interfere with Fund business, require substantial expenditures of time, add significant wear and tear on equipment, involve for-profit activities, or otherwise violate Fund policy.
+Occasional or incidental personal use is permitted, as long as uses do not interfere with Fund business, require substantial expenditures of time, add significant wear and tear on equipment, involve for-profit or political activities, or otherwise violate Fund policy.

 Email should not contain remarks that might be damaging or embarrassing or inconsistent with any Fund policy.
 In particular, the Fund expressly prohibits the dissemination of email messages that are inappropriate or offensive.
-In addition, email cannot be used to lobby for specific legislation, for political solicitations, messages, campaigning, or other political, religious, commercial, or other non-job-related activities.
+In addition, email cannot be used to lobby for specific legislation, for political solicitations, messages, campaigning, or other political, or commercial activities.

-The Fund will not monitor electronic mail messages as a routine matter.
-However, emails are permanent records.
 Fund Personnel must not assume that an electronic message, whether business or personal, is confidential.
 The Fund reserves the right to monitor email messages or other electronic files created by Fund Personnel, and disclose emails to law enforcement or other third parties without prior notice.

-Electronic "snooping" by Fund Personnel is a violation of Fund policy.
 Messages should be treated as confidential and accessed only by the intended recipient.